Rules and Automation

 | Trigger fields | Trigger type sender, domain, or AI category; trigger value such as address, domain, or category. |

-| Action list | Desktop notification, move, archive, delete, webhook POST, and shell command. |
+| Action list | Desktop notification with Herald message context where supported, move, archive, delete, webhook POST, and shell command. |

 | Action detail fields | Destination folder, webhook URL/body, shell command, notification title/body. |